-Anxiety can be harder to identify then stress.
+The symptoms of anxiety can be harder to identify than stress.
 Anxiety is focused on fears or worries about the things that could potentially threaten us.
 You can also develop anxiety about anxiety itself.
 It’s believed that anxiety was developed in humans to warn us that there may be some sort of danger present, such as a wild animal.
 When we are fearful it can sharpen our senses and activate our thinking, due to the fight or flight response to help us deal with whatever the threat may be, that is, running away or fighting off the wild animal.

 Anxiety is an alarm system

 In the past people who had a strong anxiety and fear response would be better able to survive and reproduce during our hunter-gather times.
 The issue is today we are not under the same threat as we were in the past, but our alarm system still responds as if we are.
 Our alarm system still automatically and pre-consciously shifts our attention to possible threats, when there is no real threat.
 It’s like the smoke alarm in your house, it goes off whether you have burnt the toast, or the house is on fire.
 It doesn’t know the difference.

 Anxiety is made up of three parts: thoughts, physical sensations, and actions

 Our thoughts are very powerful, and anxious thoughts can come in many different ways.
 You may have thoughts of of being judged by others, failing in school, and other different fears and worries about other areas of your life.
 If not managed properly, these thoughts can then trigger anxiety.

 Anxiety shows up in the body.
 You may feel your heart start to go faster, notice a shortness of breath, you may start to sweat and feel hot, you may start to shake, and your stomach may start to hurt.
 These signs are your body getting ready to take action with either fight, flight or freeze.